MeadowlarkDAW/Meadowlark/DESIGN_DOC.md

 ## Time Keeping

 Keeping accurate track of time of events is crucial.
 However, automated tempos, swing tempos, and different audio device samplerates poses a challenge.
-The proposed solution lies in the [`rusty-daw-time`] repo.
+The proposed solution will lie inside the [`rusty-daw-timeline`] repos.

-The crate is designed as such:
+The timekeeping system in this crate is designed as such:

 ### Intended workflow:
 1. The GUI/non-realtime thread stores all events in `MusicalTime` (unit of beats).